Pakistan weather forecast: Mainly cold and dry weather expected

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Mainly cold and dry weather is expected in most parts of the country while the northern parts will remain under extreme cold conditions on Wednesday, according to National Weather Forecasting Centre, Pakistan Meteorological Department.
+ISLAMABAD: Mainly cold and dry weather is expected in most parts of the country, however, the northern parts would remain in the grip of very cold conditions on Thursday, according to National Weather Forecasting Centre, Pakistan Meteorological Department.

 Mainly cold and dry weather is expected in most parts of the country.
 Very cold weather is expected in northern parts of the country.
 Dense/Shallow foggy conditions are likely to continue in few central /southern parts of Punjab and Peshawar division during morning/night hours.